ishaan24bai10150/cvproject/README.md

 └── .gitignore
 ```

-The exact structure should match the files included in the repository.
+**Note:** The exact structure should match the files available in the repository.
+Files and folders should only be listed if they are included in the project.

 ---

 ## 14. Reproducibility Checklist

+Before running the project, verify the following:

 - [ ] Python is installed.
 - [ ] A virtual environment is created.
 - [ ] Required dependencies are installed.
 - [ ] The dataset is downloaded.
 - [ ] Dataset paths are configured.
-- [ ] The notebook runs without errors.
+- [ ] The notebook opens successfully.
 - [ ] Image preprocessing works correctly.
 - [ ] The model trains successfully.
+- [ ] Training and validation metrics are generated.
 - [ ] Accuracy and loss plots are generated.
 - [ ] The trained model is saved.
 - [ ] Prediction works on a sample image.